Panforte 250 g

 Description

-The result is a pleasant mix of elegant and balanced spices, in a refined wrapping with our classic hand-tied with blue string.
+The result is a pleasant mix of elegant and balanced spices, in a refined wrapping with our classic hand-tied blue string.

 Each Panforte is unique and different from the others and the irregularity is given by the craftsmanship and the completely manual processing, for example you could recognize one of the last panfortes of the dough, by the fact that in this case the quantity of almonds visible on the surface would be very high; the last pieces become clearly more "precious" and delicious for the many almonds, but also a little more irregular since crushing this part of the dough by hand and completely "filling" the band is definitely more difficult than the first part of the dough itself.